-"-" = No data collected; "n.d." = Confidential (less than three vendors).
+"-" = No data collected; "n.d." = Confidential (less than three dealers and/or vendors)

 1.2.6.2 Expanded Catch Estimates by Fishing Method

 Catch information is provided for the top boat-based fishing methods that comprise most of the annual BMUS catch in Guam.